-Follow these simple steps to minimize potential sleep pitfalls.
+Follow these simple steps to up newbie’s crib safety and minimize potential sleep pitfalls.

-Current standards require crib rails to be no more than 2 3⁄8 inches apart.
-The mattress should fit perfectly inside it, with no gaps between the mattress and crib walls.
-Ensure the finish of the crib is intact (no chipping paint or splintering wood), and remember that drop-side cribs are a no-no.
+- Choose a crib that’s in tip-top shape.
+Your best bet is to buy a new crib versus a used crib for your babe, as crib standards fluctuate.
+Current standards require crib slats to be no more than 2 3⁄8 inches apart.
+The crib mattress should fit perfectly inside it, with no gaps between the mattress and crib walls, footboard or headboard.
+Ensure the finish of the crib is intact (no chipping paint or splintering wood), and remember that drop-side cribs (mostly found in older cribs) are a no-no.

 - Keep it free of loose items.
 Pull a fitted sheet over the firm mattress, and leave it at that.
 Mattress pads, comforters, blankets and quilts, pillows, bumper pads and any additional bedding can pose a risk for suffocation, strangulation and entrapment, as can toys and stuffed animals.
 Baby’s clothing should consist of fitted pajamas, and use a wearable blanket if she needs an extra layer to keep warm.